music dictionary : As - As

 assibilieren(German) to assibilate

-assicurare(Italian) assure, insure, register, secure, ensure
+assicurare(Italian) to assure, to insure, to register, to secure, to ensure

-assicurarsi(Italian) make sure, insure oneself, fasten oneself
+assicurarsi(Italian) to make sure, to insure oneself, to fasten oneself

 Assicurazione(Italian f.) assurance, insurance